npg70/galbreath-old/sources/kintyre-families.md

 * Catherine NcVretinich, 1687
 * Neill Galbreath, 1733, son of Gilnive, Kilchamaig

-    * Don't know the sources for these (ok).
+    * NOTE: Don't know the sources for these (ok).

 ---

 * John G-, attacked during a shinty match 1818

-    * Unable to find any additional to identify him.
+    * NOTE: Unable to find any additional to identify him.

 ---